jwhandley/ttwa-detection/README.md

 This crate aims to replicate the travel to work area algorithm used by the ONS to identifying labour market areas in the UK using commute matrices from the census.
 The methodology is explained in detail [here](https://www.ncl.ac.uk/media/wwwnclacuk/curds/files/TTWA%20report.pdf).
 This is for the most part a carbon copy of the methodology, except the document never outlines exactly what the 'X' equation is.
-Consequently, I've assumed that the score is 1.0 if either the population is above the minimum (3,500) and the self-containment is above the target (0.75) or the population is above the target (25,000) and the self-containment is above the minimum (0.667) and 0.0 otherwise.
+Consequently, I've assumed that the score is 1.0 if either the population is above the minimum (3,500) and the self-containment is above the target (0.75) or the population is above the target (25,000) and the self-containment is above the minimum (0.667).
-This way the algorithm will continue to run until every area meets the minimum requirements, but unlike the presentation in the reference text there won't be a single 'worst' proto-TTWA in each iteration because scores are only 0.0 or 1.0.
+If it fails both of these tests, the the score is calculated such that it will be equal to 0.0 if the population is 3,500 and the self-containment is 0.75 and if the population is 25,000 and the self-containment is 0.667, with a linear trade-off in between.

 ## Usage